Wythe Leigh Kinsolving

 Wythe Leigh Kinsolving (November 14, 1878 – December 21, 1964) was an American Episcopal priest, writer, poet, Democratic Party political advocate, sometime pacifist, and anti-Communist.
 He wrote nine books and dozens of letters and op-ed essays for the New York Times, the Washington Post, and regional papers.
 He gave an invocation for a national audience at the 1924 Democratic National Convention.
 Prior to the Pearl Harbor attack in 1941, he strongly opposed going to war against Nazi Germany.

 Early life and education

 Kinsolving was born in Halifax, Virginia, the son of the Rev. Ovid Americus Kinsolving (1822-1894), who had been imprisoned for his Confederate oratory during the Civil War, and his third wife, Roberta Elizabeth Cary, a granddaughter of John Mathews.
 Three of Kinsolving's half-brothers also became clergymen; his half-brother George Herbert Kinsolving became the Episcopal bishop of Texas.
+He attended the Episcopal High School in Alexandria, Virginia in 1897.

 Wythe Leigh Kinsolving received an M.A. degree from the University of Virginia, Charlottesville, Va., in 1902, and a B.D. degree from Virginia Theological Seminary, Alexandria, Va., in 1906.
 That same year, he married Annie Laurie Pitt, daughter of the Rev. Dr. Robert Healy Pitt, editor-in-chief of a leading Southern Baptist periodical, the Religious Herald.